 The following Guide to a Healthy and Safe Workplace will steer your organization through all the components recommended by the American College of Occupational and Environmental Medicine (ACOEM) for excellence.
-If you are applying for the Excellence in Corporate Health Achievement Award (eCHAA), this Guide contains all the components you must address in your application.
 As you are considering implementing these programs, you may wish to use the "Roadmap to Excellence" below to help guide you.
 Excellence comes with maturity.
 You will note that the Guide to a Healthy and Safe Workplace is divided into three dimensions - 1) Economic Dimension; 2) Environmental Dimension; and 3) Social Dimension.
-Each dimension contains the ACOEM standards for the area and examples of how these standards have been interpreted and implemented.
-This Guide is based on ACOEM's Scope of Occupational and Environmental Medicine (see https://acoem.org/acoem/media/News-Library/Scope-of-Occupational-and-Environmental-Health-Programs.pdf).
+Each dimen-sion contains the ACOEM standards for the area and examples of how these standards have been interpreted and implemented.
+This Guide is based on ACOEM's Scope of Occupational and Environmental Medicine (see https://acoem.org/acoem/media/News-Library/Scope-of-Occupational-and-Environmental-Health-Programs. pdf).
 Examples of outcome measures and trends are provided in the Guide.
 However, these are just examples and are not intended to be all inclusive or required for any particular area.